It’s A Guy Thing

 I walk over to the fridge, reach in and without even looking, pull out the damn pickle relish.
 Blind as a bat I tell you.

 Another typical scene.
-After our hungry family is all seated and gathered round the dinner table, we say grace and give thanks for this wonderful meal before us.
+After our hungry family is all seated and gathered around the dinner table, we say grace and give thanks for this wonderful meal before us.
 Not a minute into our feast, I notice my husband’s scouring eyes.
 (Here we go again.)
 I decide to offer up some assistance before his meal gets cold.

 “Uh, what were you looking for, sweetheart?”, I asked as the boys all turned to look at dear old dad.

 “Has anyone seen my glasses?
 I know I put them right here on the table.”
-He responds, and then scratches his head only to find the missing item.
+He responds and then scratches his head only to find the missing item.

 Case solved.